 N.B.
 You may notice a few differences between the older installation displayed in the video and your SupportAbility installation, such as the layout and some additional fields in a section, however, the functionality is primarily still the same.
 These differences include a revised Dashboard menu and newly added fields in the Administration Details section.
 Please also note that Lists are now customised in System Preferences::Lists and not via the Dashboard.

 The 'Status' tab is where all Client medical and disability information is entered.
-Here you have the option to include Client Warnings, Medical Conditions and Behaviours, specify Support Needs, record Routines and other important Disability and Medical information about the Client:
+Here you have the option to include Client Warnings, Medical Conditions, Behaviours, and Immunisations, specify Support Needs, record Routines and other important Disability and Medical information about the Client:

 General Warnings, Medical Conditions, and Behaviours can all be assigned a risk level (amber or red) which will populate a Warning bar at the top of the Client record, visible from all tabs.
 When the Warning bar is opened it provides details relating to the Warning:

 Some organisations choose to turn on the 'Force Staff to Acknowledge Client Warnings' setting in System Preferences::Systems Settings.
 When this setting is activated Staff must acknowledge these important Warnings the first time they access the Client record each day.
 This is a useful way of ensuring that Staff are aware of and reminded of important/vital information relating to Clients:

 Relevant documents which have already been uploaded to the Documents tab of a Client record can be linked in each of the sections on the 'Status' tab for easy access, and Notes can be added for more clarification: